Church of England Funerals

 Final prayers and blessing

 The service need not include hymns at all.
-In the crematorium there will only be time for two hymns.
+In the crematorium there will only be time for two or three hymns.
 A church service can include more but need not do so.
 There is no choir to lead the singing, so please bear that in mind when you choose hymns - it is better if they are well known.

 I am normally happy to include recorded music, but check with me first that it will be suitable.
-For a service in church I will need CDs in advance so that I can check that they are compatible with our CD player.
+For a service in church I will need CDs or MP3 files in advance so that I can check that they are compatible with our sound system.
 Please make absolutely clear which track is to be played.
 Recorded music can be played in place of hymns or in addition to them.
 There can be music at the beginning and end of the service or during it to provide time for reflection.At the crematorium recorded music is played by arrangement with the Crematorium staff.
 Please talk to the funeral director about the practicalities.
 They can play recorded accompaniment to hymns (which include a choir) if you don’t want the organist.

 The funeral will contain at least one Bible reading.
 You can choose this, or I can choose it for you.
 If you would like help or advice, please ask.
 There are some suggestions here.